-However, the complexity of the compliance process and multiple organizational roles involved in the process soon proved that Excel might not be the perfect solution for keeping the records of processing activities.
+However, the complexity of the compliance process, constant changes, consent revokes, and multiple organizational roles involved in the process soon showed that Excel might not be the perfect solution for keeping the Records of processing activities (ROPA).

 - GDPR has changed the way companies manage personal data.

-- Microsoft Excel is the starting point for most of them, but it fails as an operational tool for compliance.
+- Microsoft Excel is the starting point for most of them but fails as an operational tool for compliance.

-- Are there any better solutions out there that can help you manage GDPR processes more efficiently?
+- Better solutions to help you manage GDPR processes more efficiently

 EXCEL vs. GDPR software

-Since the GDPR came into force, it seems that most companies find themselves more or less compliant, but not entirely.
-They still struggle with basic GDPR requirements.
+Since GDPR came into force, most companies find themselves somewhat compliant, but not entirely.
+They still need help with basic GDPR requirements.

 First compliance steps and GDPR challenges

-Most Data Protection Officers turn to Microsoft Excel as the first tool for keeping the records of processing activities and for monitoring GDPR processes.
+Most Privacy Professionals turned to Microsoft Excel as their first choice for keeping ROPA and monitoring GDPR processes.

-However, as Colibra states, digital transformation has revolutionized the entire business, and your company’s approach to compliance might be the key differentiator for your business.
-Something your competition does not yet do in a fully transparent way.
+However, chosen approach to compliance might be the key differentiator for your business – something your competition does not yet do in a fully transparent way.

-In the long run, the issues will pile up, and then it’s going back to step one and rethinking the way you monitor, supervise, administer, and orchestrate GDPR processes.
+In the long run, the issues will pile up, and then it is back to step one and rethinking how you monitor, supervise, administer, and orchestrate GDPR processes.

 Functionalities of the GDPR software vs. Excel